-You aren't taxed on the salary you contribute or the amounts your employer contributes to the FSA.
-However, you must include in your income any contributions made by your employer for long-term care insurance.
+You aren't taxed on the amounts you or your employer contributes to the FSA.
+However, you must include in your income any contributions your employer makes for your long-term care insurance.

 You usually forfeit money you contribute that you don’t spend by the end the plan year.
-So, the money is use-or-lose.
-However, some plans allow you an additional 2 1 / 2 months to use the money.
-Base your contribution on a reasonable estimate of the expenses you expect to have during the year.
+So, the money is use-it-or-lose-it.
+However, some plans give you an additional 2 1/2 months to use the money.
+Base your contribution on a sound estimate of the expenses you expect to have during the year.
 Due to the tax savings, an FSA might be to your advantage.
-This might be true even if you'll have to forfeit a small amount of money.
+This could still be true even if you'll have to forfeit a small amount of money.

 You must provide the health FSA with a written statement from an independent third party stating both: